Jermaine0Forbes/Node-React-Template/README.md

 - redirect user to login if they try to access topics page
 - create topics page that will list out all topics created by user
 - Create form in topic page and make sure it saves when signed in
+- add a tag id column to the entry table
 - Create an entry form and make sure it saves
+- add a status column to the quiz table (incomplete/completed)

 [go back home](home)